Skip to main content

 Native Range

-Native to moist old-growth conifer forests, ravines, stream banks, and forest edges from Alaska south through British Columbia, Washington, Oregon to California, and east to the Rocky Mountains.
+Native to Alaska south through British Columbia, Washington, and Oregon to California, east through the Rocky Mountains.
+Found in moist old-growth conifer forests, ravines, on stream banks, and at forest edges.

 Suggested Uses